 The ECE department also offers Study Focus Areas for Undergraduate Students.
 Specializing in a focus area is optional, and students are encouraged to work with their academic advisor to tailor a program to their individual interests.

 • Six (6) credits of engineering courses from School of Engineering departments other than ECE, Applied Mathematics and Statistics, or General Engineering.
 Students must complete enough of the approved non-ECE advanced design labs so that they have at least twelve (12) credits of combined ECE and non-ECE advanced laboratory, design intensive, or senior design project courses.
-Courses in this group may not be taken Pass/Fail.
-Entrepreneurship and Management courses in the Center for Leadership Education, CANNOT be counted as “other engineering courses”.
+Courses in this group must be taken for a grade.
+In order to count for this requirement, they cannot be taken as Pass/Fail.
+Entrepreneurship and Management courses in the Center for Leadership Education CANNOT be counted as “other engineering courses”.

-• Two (2) writing intensive (W) courses (at least 3 credits each) are required.
-The writing intensive courses may not be taken Pass/Fail and require a C- or better grade.
+• Two (2) writing intensive (W) courses (at least 3 credits each) are The writing intensive courses cannot be taken Pass/Fail and require a C- or better grade.
 Students may wish to consider a course in Technical Communications to fulfill one of the writing intensive requirements.
 The course 661.315, The Culture of the Engineering Profession, is recommended by the ECE Faculty as a writing intensive course.
+It can also be used to fulfill the Ethics requirement.

 The BS degree in Computer Engineering requires a minimum of 126 credits, which must include the following: